The Cardboard Classroom

 Elementary educators will:

-- Discover why design thinking is more the identity of the teacher than instructional strategy
+- Discover why design thinking is more teacher identity than instructional strategy

 - Learn how design-minded teaching advances student learning and improves engagement